bcaffo/regmodsbook/manuscript/06_residuals.md

   * (For later.)
 Adding terms to a regression model always increases {$$}R^2{/$$}.

-Anscombe's residual (named after their inventor) are  a famous example of our R squared doesn't tell the whole story about model fit.
+Anscombe's residuals, (named after their inventor), are  a famous example of how R squared doesn't tell the whole story about model fit.
 In this example, four data sets have equivalent R squared values and beta values, but dramatically different model fits.
 The result is to suggest that reducing data to a single number, be it R squared, a test statistic